The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 The advent of Paradox in Endwalker has vastly increased the viability of Double Transpose lines.
 Not only is Paradox an extra filler during Transpose lines, its purpose as a filler in standard also means other instants can be stored and utilized to enable strong lines.
 Scathes in this image represent instant GCDs.

-When executing Double Transpose off its cooldown, a mere 5 seconds window is not enough to guarantee two MP ticks, and there is a 33% chance of failing to obtain two MP ticks.
+When executing Double Transpose off its cooldown, a mere five second window is not enough to guarantee two MP ticks, and there is a 33% chance of failing to obtain two MP ticks.
 To guarantee that necessary ticks are obtained, an extra filler may be needed.
 Alternatively, MP tick triggers can play a crucial role in ensuring the correct ticks happen with minimum instant resources.

 ### 3xF4 Double Transpose F3P \[N111]